ViceVersVice/Blaster/README.md

   * Added API which inherits all functionality available in front end
   * Common design with using Bootstrap 4
   * User registration with enfirmation via email (unique one-time use link)
+  * User registration with facebook and google (connect/disconnect)
   * Simple user profile with editing possibility
   * Questions/answers section with possibility to comment, edit, delete
   * Custom form validation, user image/file input validation (size, extension, mime type)